 Berlin's green arena

-The Velomax Berlin Hallenbetriebs GmbH as operator of the Max-Schmeling-Halle stands for management with a focus on sustainability.
-Economic, social and ecological sustainability play a very important role in our internal systems and structures, and we constantly check that these principles are being upheld in all our activities.
+As the operator of the Max-Schmeling-Halle, the Velomax Berlin Hallenbetriebs GmbH is a management with focus on sustainability.
+Economic, social and ecological sustainability is playing an important role in our systems and structures.
+We are constantly checking on these principles for being upheld and present in all of our activities.

 The building - the green bridge

 The roof of the Max-Schmeling-Halle is largely green and known as the “green bridge”, which connects the formerly separate parts of Berlin, "Prenzlauer Berg" in the east and "Wedding" in the former west part of the city.